 QuickBooks invoice allows you to customize your invoices by adding brand-related elements such as logo and signature.
 Furthermore, you can choose from the multitude of templates and make your invoice represent you.
 Nothing special so far, you would say, well, don’t throw in the towel just yet.
 This had plenty more to give.

 Second, create quotes that include discounts, payment terms, prices, and many more to speed up your invoicing procedure and maximum optimization.

 Third, track your payments in real-time.
-Meaning check from any of your device customers late on their payments and set up automatic reminders to your payments speed.
+Meaning checking from any of your device customers late on their payments and setting up automatic reminders to your payments speed.
 Besides this, don’t forget the fantastic integrations that help you optimize the invoice payment process and make it as easy as possible for your clients to process your invoices.

 Fourth, automate your invoicing process to gain time to focus on other essential aspects of your business.
 For example, you can send recurring invoices for customers you bill regularly.
 Last, QuickBooks invoice will automatically track your taxes, discounts, and shipping if appropriately set.
 Also, it will provide you with a P&L, so you never have to be blind-sighted.